DEVELOPING A BRAND IDENTITY: HOW THE PROCESS WORKS

 The first step as a brand designer is to get a solid understanding of your business.
 I call this the discovery phase.
 This phase will require some work on your part, but I assure you it will be beneficial to the outcome of your brand identity as well as your own business objectives.

 If you want to build a successful brand and business you need to identify your who, what, and why.
-I send each of my branding clients my Discovery Questionnaire to complete that outlines these very things.
+I send each of my branding clients a questionnaire, like my Discovery Questionnaire, to complete that outlines these very things.
 It asks you questions about your business, your target audience, your goals, competition, and the characteristics you associate with your brand.

 This phase is as important for me as it is for you.
 It’s important that you carve out time to answer these questions mindfully.
 If there are questions you get stuck on, it probably means it's an area you need some clarity on for your business.